tari-project/rfcs/src/RFC-0190_Mempool.md

 Functional behavior required for distributing incoming transactions to the component pools:
-- Verified transactions that have passed all checks such as spending of valid UTXOs and expired time-locks MUST be placed in the Transaction Pool
+- Verified transactions that have passed all checks such as spending of valid UTXOs and expired time-locks MUST be placed in the Unconfirmed Pool
-- All transactions that attempt to spend UTXOs with valid time-locks MUST be added to the Pending Pool.
-- Incoming transactions with time-locks prohibiting them from being included into new blocks should be added to the Pending Pool.
+- Incoming transactions with time-locks prohibiting them from being included into new blocks should discarded.
-- Newly received verified transaction attempting to spend a UTXO that does not yet exist MUST be added to the Orphan pool.
+- Newly received verified transaction attempting to spend a UTXO that does not yet exist MUST be discarded.
 - Transactions that have been added to blocks and were removed from the Transaction Pool should be added to the Reorg Pool.

 [base layer]: Glossary.md#base-layer
 [mempool]: Glossary.md#mempool
-[transaction pool]: Glossary.md#transaction-pool
+[unconfirmed pool]: Glossary.md#transaction-pool
-[pending pool]: Glossary.md#pending-pool
-[orphan pool]: Glossary.md#orphan-pool
 [reorg pool]: Glossary.md#reorg-pool
 [transaction]: Glossary.md#transaction
 [base node]: Glossary.md#base-node